Dude Wipes: History

+Case No. 2023LA000761) while continuing to deny any wrongdoing, as well as denying the class representatives' allegations that the wipes claimed to be flushable are not flushable.
+Dude Wipes has agreed to a $9 million class action settlement.

 Promotion

 During UFC 174, Dude Wipes trended worldwide on Twitter after sponsoring fighter Tyron Woodley, with their logo appearing on his trunks.
 Dude Products also sponsored UFC fighter Justine Kish after she lost control of her bowels in the ring during a choke hold.

 In 2015, Dude Wipes were featured on an episode of Rob Dyrdek's Fantasy Factory.

 In 2016, signs for Dude Wipes appeared numerous times during Fox's broadcast of the 2016 World Series at Wrigley Field as part of a guerrilla marketing campaign.

 After Arizona Diamondbacks pitcher Archie Bradley revealed in an interview that he had a bowel accident while pitching during a game, Dude Products sent him a shipment of Dude Wipes, which Bradley shared on social media and subsequently went viral.

-Dude Wipes in 2018 began sponsoring Matt DiBenedetto and the 32 Go Fas Racing team in the NASCAR Cup Series beginning at Pocono in July.

 In October 2018, Dude Wipes struck an endorsement deal with New York Jets running back Isaiah Crowell after Crowell celebrated a touchdown against the Cleveland Browns by pretending to wipe his behind with the football.

-Dude Wipes would sponsor Anthony Alfredo and the 21 Richard Childress Racing team in the NASCAR Xfinity Series in 2020 beginning at Talladega Superspeedway in April.

-Dude Wipes would sponsor Anthony Alfredo and the 38 Front Row Motorsports team in the NASCAR Cup Series in 2021 beginning at Homestead-Miami Speedway in February.

-Dude Wipes would sponsor Anthony Alfredo and the 23 Our Motorsports team in the NASCAR Xfinity Series in 2022 beginning at Daytona International Speedway in February.
+During WWE’s WrestleMania XL in April 2024, the Dude Wipes logo was consistently displayed, surrounding the ring and venue during matches, as millions watched the global event.
+They have gone on to sponsor other WWE premium live events, including SummerSlam 2024, where announcer Pat McAfee referred to wrestler Dominik Mysterio on commentary as "a Dude Wipe after you wiped."